 The products described in this review range from $250 on the low end all the way to more than $550 on the high end.
 Like most things in this world, you probably get what you pay for, although there are always trade-offs that may make a cheaper model more worth your while.
 In general, hardshell jackets are worth the money they cost if you really need one!
 For the especially budget conscious, you may consider checking out our Rain Jacket Review.
 In many circumstances, these layers can serve your needs, and if they wear our too quickly, you can often buy another one for cheaper than one hardshell.

 Once you have narrowed down the field a bit by considering your intended use and price range, the final deciding factor will probably be an individual jacket's specific features and its fit.
 Does it have pockets where you want them?
 Does the hood cinch down well enough to keep out the rain?
 When you put on the jacket, can you raise your hands above your head without the sleeves falling down to your forearms and the hemline riding up above your waist?

 Waterproof Breathable Care Tips

 A key part of maintaining the breathability and weather resistance of your hardshell jacket is keeping it as clean as possible.
-Dirt and abrasion are your shell's enemy.
+Dirt and abrasion are your shell's enemies.
 Both will wear away the DWR coating and fray the face fabric, which in turn reduces the shell's breathability.
 Without a healthy DWR finish, the face fabric will absorb more water and become heavier and less breathable.

 Restore the DWR coating

 A fabric's DWR coating has worn off when the fabric "wets out," i.e. starts absorbing water instead of shedding it.
 Restoring the DWR will improve breathability and user comfort.
 Do this after washing the jacket.
-Topical water repellency restoratives are better than wash-in treatments because they don't affect the garment's breathability.
-Nikkwax TX Direct Spray-On and ReviveX Spray-On are both good.
+Spray-on or topical DWR restoratives are better than wash-in treatments because they don't affect the garment's breathability.
+Nikwax TX Direct Spray-On and ReviveX Spray-On are both good options.